ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 ## Expiration Date

+`Encumbrance .
+Expiration_Date DATE(7) not null`

 All encumbrances are temporary, and encumbrances must be periodically reviewed.
 De-accession should be considered for permanently-encumbered specimens.
 Yearly email notifications are provided to collection staff, and encumbrances may be